exeterhems/hums_responsiveness/README.md

 ## Context

-The provided do-files analyse data from the **UK MS Register**.
+The provided do-files to analyse data from the **UK MS Register**.
+Analysis was performed in Stata <mark>TODO: add version if known</mark>, which is a paid software so a Stata license would be required to run these files.

 Prior to analysis, the data underwent pre-processing including:

 * <mark>TODO: check what steps were in prior do-files, or include them</mark>